typelead/eta-benchmarks/NOTES.md

 - `spectral/expert` - Weird exception about a directory
 - `spectral/integer` - Runs out of memory on CircleCI
+- `spectral/mate` - Runs out of memory on CircleCI

 - `spectral/simple` - Output *mostly* matches.
 It seems like we need to use `strictfp` to make things consistent.